Leyendoelpoder/LP/content/en/authors/JCV/_index.md

 ---
 # Display name
-title: Lidia Espinoza Vásquez
+title: José Chavez Villar

 # Username (this should match the folder name)
 authors:
-- LEV
+- JCV

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Politóloga, PUCP, U.Sussex.
+role: Politólogo e historiador, PUCP.

 # Organizations/Affiliations
 organizations: